ASinanSaglam/webng/docs/quickstart.rst

 if this command prints out help, the command line tool is installed.

 In order to use the tool, you will need a YAML configuration file.
-This tool comes with a subcommand that can generate a template YAML config file for you with the command
+This tool comes with a subcommand that can generate a template YAML configuration file for you with the command

 .. code-block:: shell